 Texan native Leticia Contreras builds landscapes in her art.
 Her recurring examination of making and dismantling home is a reflection on her own cultural experience as a “Queer Afro-Xicana Tejana.”
-She recently completed an artist exchange between Hyde Park Art Center in Chicago and Project Row Houses in Houston, Texas.
+In 2019 she completed an artist exchange between Hyde Park Art Center in Chicago and Project Row Houses in Houston, Texas.
 To C& she spoke about the exchange and her role as an artist, activist, and teacher.

 Contemporary And: One of the questions I’m interested in is how you bring the concept of home into your practice—the internal, the spiritual, the ritualistic.